 Applications for support must show that you have suffered quantifiable losses with major Australian/New Zealand and overseas performing arts companies and concert organisations due to the Covid-19 crisis.

-All applications will be assessed by the by a specially convened panel who will make recommendations to the Music and Ballet Boards, and the Tait Trustees.
+All applications will be assessed by a specially convened panel who will make recommendations to the Music and Ballet Boards, and the Tait Trustees.
 Applications have not opened yet but if you are in need now and satisfy the criteria noted below please get in touch with us.

 For Australian professional opera singers we strongly recommend that you contact Freelance Artist Relief Australia that has recently been launched by Australian international soprano, Nicole Car.